ilbers/isar/RECIPE-API-CHANGELOG.md

 an `amd64` package and -compat an 'armhf` package: it will however remain `arm64` and build of dependent recipes (image or dpkg) may fail because of the architecture mismatch.

+### Changes in cleanup handler

+Bitbake BuildCompleted event handler is now executed only once per build and always outputs a warning if mounts are left behind after the build.

+Bitbake exit status depends on ISAR_FAIL_ON_CLEANUP bitbake variable:
+ - 0 or unset: Output a warning, unmount, build succeeds (default).
+ - 1: Output a warning, keep mounts left behind, build fails.